AngeloPelisson95/leads-analysis-prediction/data/raw/README.md

 This directory contains the original, immutable data dump for the Lead Generation Vehicle Listings analysis.

 ## Files
-- `Case 1 - dados.csv`: Main dataset containing vehicle listings and lead data
+- `raw_data.csv`: Main dataset containing vehicle listings and lead data
-- `Case 1 - dicionario.csv`: Data dictionary explaining the variables and features
+- `raw_data_description.csv`: Data dictionary explaining the variables and features

 ## Guidelines
 - Never edit files in this directory